jr419/BRIDGE/docs/api-reference/gcn.md

 ## Overview

 The `GCN` class implements a Graph Convolutional Network as described in [Kipf & Welling (2017)](https://arxiv.org/abs/1609.02907).
-This implementation supports variable depth and optional residual connections.
+This implementation supports variable depth and dropout.

 ## Class Definition